The old paper £5 notes, featuring Elizabeth Fry on the reverse, will be withdrawn from circulation on 5 May 2017.

 Paper notes issued by banks in both Scotland and Northern Ireland are not being withdrawn.

-The Bank of England has today (13 September 2016) issued the UK’s first polymer banknote – the new £5 note.
-This will be followed by a new £10 note in summer 2017 and new £20 note by 2020.
+On 13 September 2016, The Bank of England issued the UK’s first polymer banknote – the new £5 note (pictured above).
+This will be followed by a new £10 note in September 2017 and new £20 note by 2020.

 The new polymer notes are cleaner, safer and stronger than paper – incorporating advanced security features that make them more difficult to counterfeit.
 The new notes will also be smaller than the current paper notes.